Brexit crisis pushes N Ireland to brink of new election

-LONDON (AP) — Northern Ireland politicians will make a last-ditch attempt Thursday to break a political impasse triggered by Brexit that has stopped the formation of a functioning government in Belfast.
-If they fail, the U.K. government says it will call a new election for Northern Ireland.
+LONDON (AP) — Northern Ireland is headed for an unwanted early election after its deadlocked lawmakers failed Thursday to break a political impasse triggered by Britain's exit from the European Union that has shaken the power-sharing structure underpinning the region's hard-won peace.

-Members of the Northern Ireland Assembly met to try to elect a speaker — the first step toward restoring a power-sharing government that has been on ice since a May election.
-The main British unionist body, the Democratic Unionist Party, said it would veto the move as part of its protest over post-Brexit customs checks.
+Members of the Northern Ireland Assembly met but failed to elect a speaker, the first step toward restoring a government that splits power between Irish nationalists and British unionists, on ice since an election in May.

-“We do not believe that sufficient progress has been made to addressing the issues of concern to the people that we represent,” party leader Jeffrey Donaldson said.
+Attempts to nominate a speaker were blocked by the biggest British unionist body, the Democratic Unionist Party, as part of its protest over post-Brexit customs checks that unionists see as undermining Northern Ireland's British identity.

-If no executive is in place by early Friday, there will be an election, which could break the political deadlock but would definitely bring more uncertainty.
+Democratic Unionist Party leader Jeffrey Donaldson said his party would not agree to nominate an executive “until decisive action is taken ... to remove the barriers to trade within our own country and to restore our place within the United Kingdom internal market.”

 “I have consistently been clear that if the executive is not formed by Oct.
 28, I will call an election,” U.K. Northern Ireland Secretary Chris Heaton-Harris said.
 “Time is running out, and people in Northern Ireland deserve locally elected decision-makers and an executive who can respond to the issues facing people, families and communities across Northern Ireland during this challenging time.”